-Mortgage Pass-Through Certificates, which are solely the obligations of Fannie Mae and are not backed by or entitled to the full faith and credit of the United States, except as described below, but are supported by the right of the issuer to borrow from the U.S. Treasury.
+Mortgage-backed securities issued by the Federal National Mortgage Association ("Fannie Mae") include Fannie Mae Guaranteed Mortgage Pass-Through Certificates, which are solely the obligations of Fannie Mae and are not backed by or entitled to the full faith and credit of the United States, except as described below, but are supported by the right of the issuer to borrow from the U.S. Treasury.
 Fannie Mae is a stockholder-owned corporation chartered under an Act of the U.S. Congress.
 Fannie Mae certificates are guaranteed as to timely payment of the principal and interest by Fannie Mae.
 Mortgage-related securities issued by the Federal Home Loan Mortgage Corporation ("Freddie Mac") include Freddie Mac Mortgage Participation Certificates.
 Freddie Mac is a corporate instrumentality of the United States, created pursuant to an Act of Congress.
 Freddie Mac certificates are not guaranteed by the United States or by any Federal Home Loan Banks and do not constitute a debt or obligation of the United States or of any Federal Home Loan Bank.
-Freddie Mac certificates entitle the holder to timely payment of interest, which is guaranteed by Freddie Mac.
-Freddie Mac guarantees either ultimate collection or timely payment of all principal payments on the underlying mortgage loans.
+Freddie Mac certificates entitle the holder to timely payment of interest, which is guaranteed by Freddie Mac guarantees either ultimate collection or timely payment of all principal payments on the underlying mortgage loans.
 When Freddie Mac does not guarantee timely payment of principal, Freddie Mac may remit the amount due on account of its guarantee of ultimate payment of principal after default.